0xTamil/awesome-low-level/README.md

 ## 3. Compilers & Interpreters

-Overview: Compiler and interpreter development explores how programming languages work internally.
-You may work with lexers, parsers, abstract syntax trees, type systems, optimizers, intermediate representations, and machine code generation.
+Compiler and interpreter development focuses on understanding what happens behind the scenes when you write and run code.
+Instead of building applications, you're building the tools that process programming languages and translate them into something a computer can understand and execute.

+In this field, you'll encounter concepts such as lexers (tokenizers), parsers, Abstract Syntax Trees (ASTs), type systems, semantic analysis, Intermediate Representations (IRs), optimizations, and machine code generation.
+You'll learn how source code moves through different stages before becoming an executable program.

+The tech stack often includes languages like C++, Rust, C, OCaml, and Java, along with tools and projects such as LLVM, Clang, GCC, MLIR, ANTLR, Flex, and Bison.
+You may also work with virtual machines, bytecode, JIT (Just-In-Time) compilers, garbage collectors, and CPU architectures such as x86-64, ARM, or RISC-V.

 - **[Awesome Compilers](https://github.com/aalhour/awesome-compilers)**: A collection of books, courses, frameworks, and projects for compiler and runtime development.